johnchinjew/cl.js/README.md

 # cl.js - console.log at the speed of light!
-> A single line of code, 30 bytes small, to make every programmer's life a *byte* easier!
+A single line of code, 30 bytes small, to make every programmer's life a *byte* easier!

-**Instead of this unnecesarily lengthy mush...**
+**Instead of writing this mush...**
 ```
 console.log(testVar);
 ```